 2. What is the local area like?

-You should be able to rattle off all sorts if you’ve lived there for a while.
-Just remember to tailor your answer based on what you think they want to hear.
+This should be easy if you’ve lived there for a while, but remember to tailor your answer based on what you think they want to hear.

 3. What are the neighbours like?